 Try this example wording: “Give gifts that give more!
 Join us for our Holiday Sale [insert date, time and location] Give fairly traded, organic gifts this holiday season.
 Equal Exchange products are sourced from small-scale coffee, tea, cocoa and olive oil farmer co-operatives worldwide and profits from our sale go towards [insert your group, committee or reason for the sale here].
 Through Fair Trade, farmers are better able to support their families, protect the environment and strengthen their communities.

 Set the right prices!
 You can raise funds for special congregation projects, trips or activities by marking up your products 25% to 40% of your cost.
 Round up to the nearest dollar to help cover your costs and make giving change easier.
 Remember to tell folks what you’re raising money for — they’ll love being able to gift shop and help your cause!
-You can also make gifts more accessible by selling them close to wholesale cost.
-Sell multiple items at slightly reduced prices (one chocolate bar for $3, two for $5) to help encourage more sales.
+You can also make gifts more accessible by selling them close to the discounted cost you paid when you bought by the case.
+Sell multiple items at slightly reduced prices to help encourage more sales.
 An assortment of chocolate bars tied with a ribbon makes a beautiful, decadent but affordable gift!

 For more selling tips, check out our general, comprehensive how-to guide.

-Download the PDF of our 2017 Fall Toolkit for more ideas, recipes, stories and resources. (link to PDF).
+Download the PDF of our Toolkit for more ideas, recipes, stories and resources.

 Enjoy the spirit of the season and thank you for supporting small farmers!